lightbend/config/README.md

     path : [ "/bin" ]
     path : ${path} [ "/usr/bin" ]

+There is a shorthand for appending to arrays:

+    // equivalent to: path = ${?path} [ "/usr/bin" ]
+    path += "/usr/bin"

+To prepend or insert into an array, there is no shorthand.

 When objects are "concatenated," they are merged, so object concatenation is just a shorthand for defining the same object